 - University of Pennsylvania, Penn Libraries/Kislak Center, Philadelphia, PA “Color in American Fine & Private Press Books 1890-2015” The Jean-Francois Vilain & Roger S. Wieck Collection.

-- PBS television feature – Chad will be featured in a new nationally shown PBS television series A Craftsman’s Legacy in episode 11 titled “The Bookmaker”.
-The show will begin airing in September 2014 and will also be distributed internationally.
+- PBS television feature – Chad is featured in the nationally shown PBS television series A Craftsman’s Legacy in season 1 episode 11 titled “The Bookmaker”.
+First US airing in 2014 and is also distributed internationally.

 - Oak Knoll Book Fest 2008 – present